Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

 \begin{remark} It is actually not hard to see that the following more refined version of~\eqref{cbf.def.eqn} holds when $B_Z$ is a $\mathbb{Q}$-divisor,

 where

 cf.~\cite{MR3180598}*{Remark 2.10}. \end{remark}

-By working analogously on any higher model $Z' \to Z$ of $Z$, it is possible to define divisors $B_{Z'}$, $M_{Z'}$ and the collections of these divisors in turn define b-$\mathbb{R}$-divisors $\mathbf{B}$, $\mathbf{M}$ whose traces on $Z$ are $B_Z$, $M_Z$, respectively.
-The b-divisors $\mathbf{B}$, $\mathbf{M}$ are referred to as the boundary and the moduli part of $f$.
+Given a higher model $Z' \to Z$ of $Z$, considering a sufficiently high resolution of indeterminacies $q \colon X' \to X$ of the induced rational map $X \dashrightarrow Z'$ and the sub-pair $(X', B')$ -- i.e., $B'$ may have negative coefficients -- where $B'$ is the sub-boundary obtained by log-pullback of $K_X+B$ on $X'$, $K_{X'}+B' = q^\ast (K_X+B)$, it is possible to define divisors $B_{Z'}$, $M_{Z'}$ in the same way as it was done above, see~\cite{MR2134273}*{\S~3}.
+The collections of these divisors, when $Z'$ varies among higher models of $Z$, define b-$\mathbb{R}$-divisors $\mathbf{B}$, $\mathbf{M}$ whose traces on $Z$ are $B_Z$, $M_Z$, respectively.
+The b-divisors $\mathbf{B}$, $\mathbf{M}$ are referred to as the boundary and the moduli part of $f$, respectively.
 In the rest of the paper, we will refer to $B_Z$ as the boundary divisor and to $M_Z$ as the moduli part of the fibration $f$ on $Z$.

-When the singularities of the pair $(X, B)$ are mild, then one can describe more precisely the singularities of $(Z, B_Z+M_Z)$ and the positivity properties of $\mathbf{M}$. \begin{theorem} ~\cite{MR2944479}*{Theorem~3.1} Let $f \colon X\rightarrow Z$ be a contraction of normal varieties and let $(X, B)$ be a log canonical pair that is klt over the generic point of $Z$ and $K_{X}+B \sim_{f,\mathbb{R}} 0$.
+When the singularities of the pair $(X, B)$ are mild, then one can describe more precisely the singularities of $(Z, B_Z+M_Z)$. \begin{theorem} ~\cite{MR2944479}*{Theorem~3.1} Let $f \colon X\rightarrow Z$ be a contraction of normal varieties and let $(X, B)$ be a log canonical pair that is klt over the generic point of $Z$ and $K_{X}+B \sim_{f,\mathbb{R}} 0$.